UtahRails.net Copyright 2000-2008 Don Strack

 General Notes:

-a.
-EC-2 and EC-3 have longer wheelbase than EC-1, which was found to be too small and was retired.
-Both cars are equipped with the same detection equipment as EC-1.
+3. UP EC-2 and EC-3 were 45 feet in length, longer than EC-1, to allow more room for the crew and equipment.
+UP EC-2 and EC-3 are equipped with the same detection equipment as EC-1.

 Car